Weekend Review – 26th July 2021

 Beverley Town CC had a semi-final this weekend.
 Their first focus was on the league game away at Goole Town CC.
 The visitors put the hosts in to bat first, this turned out to be a tremendous decision.
 Goole skittled for just 88.
 Keeper Ben Shelton was the only player to score in double digits.
 Joey Franklin will gain all the plaudits with an exceptional 7-30 (10.5 overs).
 Jamie Roe and Harry Metcalfe both are not to be forgotten with economical bowling, Roe 2-24 (13 overs) and Metcalfe 1-10 (6 overs).
 Batting however was not easy going for the visitors.
 Opener Olly Grantham scored 25, number 3, Joe Dale 15, while the rest of the top order struggled.
 Fish and Harrison eventually took Beverley over the line to win by 5 wickets.

 Sunday saw Beverley travel to Harrogate seconds in the Semi-Final of the Hunters Cup.
 Town chose to bat first scoring 222 from 40 overs.
-Anthony Spence and Brad Dobson both scoring half-centuries.
+Anthony Spence and Brad Dobson both scored half-centuries.
 The middle-order picked up a smattering of runs which helped the visitors on their way.
 Harrogate’s top order showed promise with four scores of 25 plus.
 The middle to lower order crumbled when Harrogate needed them.
 Captain Jamie Roe amongst the wickets once again with four, Edward Chappell and Andrew Burton both picked up two, Jacob Hunter dismissed one.
 The final wicket fell through a run-out as Beverley progressed to the finals winning by two wickets.

 Driffield Town CC travelled to Woodhouse Grange full of confidence against a side that has struggled to win recently.
-Grange were put in to bat first producing 256/7 from the full 50 overs.
+Grange was put in to bat first producing 256/7 from the full 50 overs.
 Christopher Bilton provided an excellent, unbeaten 142.
 The majority of Driffield’s bowlers struggled, James Anson however, took 5-40 from 13 overs.
 When into bat Driffield struggled.
 Middle-order batsman Jack Oakley made 34 and tailender Jamie Greavson made 30.
 No other player scored above 11 as Town crashed to a 132-run defeat.

 Hull City kicked off pre-season with two friendlies on the same day.
 Mansfield were the visitors at the MKM Stadium as City lost 2-1.
 Danny Johnson scored a brace for Mansfield, including a first-half penalty.
 City’s only goal came from a powerful header by Josh Magennis during the second half.
 The second game was away at Glanford Park.
 Despite the new signings that were on show the main attention was on Tom Huddlestone’s return to Black and Amber, as he continued to prove his fitness in an attempt to find a new club.
 City won 1-0 with an excellent Andy Cannon strike in the 85th minute being the difference between the two teams.